dterstege/dterstege/README.md

     - Brain-wide mapping of immediate early gene expression and the graph theoretical analysis of these functional connectivity networks
     - _In vivo_ monitoring of cell type specific activity in specific target regions, at both a single cell level and at the level of regional population activity
     - Advanced histology and microscopy techniques, including various tissue clearing approaches, and sophisticated analysis of these images
+    - Analyses transcriptomic datasets (experience with Xenium and GeoMx DSP)
+    - The integration of clinical neuroimaging (e.g., fMRI, PET) and basic science (e.g., _in vivo_ calcium/voltage imaging, c-fos functional connectivity) datasets for translational applications
     - 3D CAD modelling and the prototyping of scientific hardware

 ## Programming Languages